shubhanesh0076/LinkedU/README.md

 **Note**: Ensure that the setup.sh script is executable.
 You can make it executable with the following command: chmod +x setup.sh

+### I have attached the project's API Postman collection to this document, which includes all the endpoints, request methods, and sample data needed for testing and development.